How Many Times Can You File For Bankruptcy?

 Some debtors will choose to file a different type of bankruptcy the second time around, based on the amount they owe, the amount of time the bankruptcy stays on their record or their repayment options.
 An experienced bankruptcy attorney can explain the different options available and the best debt relief plan for you and your family.

-How Many Times Can You File for Bankruptcy: If a Previous Bankruptcy Case Isn’t Discharged?
+Can You File Bankruptcy Twice?: If a Previous Bankruptcy Case Isn’t Discharged?

 Sometimes, the bankruptcy court may dismiss or close a bankruptcy case without a discharge.
 This can happen if the debtor failed to appear in court, failed to provide documents, hid assets, ignored a court order, failed to take the second financial management course, or if the debtor voluntarily dismissed their own case.
 In these situations, the debtor can immediately file another bankruptcy case unless the court dismissed the prior case with prejudice.
 Multiple bankruptcy filings with no intention of completing the cases may result in the court dismissing the case with prejudice — in which case, the debtor will have to wait 180 days before they can file for bankruptcy again.
 The 180-day waiting period may apply only to filing another Chapter 13 bankruptcy case, or it may apply to filing both Chapter 7 and Chapter 13 cases.
 Filing multiple Chapter 13 cases that are subsequently dismissed may affect the protection you are afforded against your creditors.

-How Many Times Can You File for Bankruptcy: Pros and Cons of Double Filings
+Can You File Bankruptcy Twice?: Pros and Cons of Double Filings